The 15 Best Things to Do in Brussels, Belgium

 20230316 Things to Do in Brussels 066

-He also has thousands of outfits in which he gets dressed in, and there’s even a museum to visit to see some of them, called GardeRobe MannekenPis.
-Strangely enough, there are another couple of urinating statues to add to the weird collection of urinating statues around Brussels – Jeanneke Pis (a urinating girl) and Zinneke Pis (a urinating dog).
+He also has thousands of outfits, and there’s even a museum to visit to see some of them, called GardeRobe MannekenPis.
+Strangely enough, there are two more urinating statues to add to the weird collection of urinating statues around Brussels: Jeanneke Pis (a urinating girl) and Zinneke Pis (a urinating dog).

 20230316 Things to Do in Brussels 055